Bar Evolution in Edge-on Galaxies: A Demographic Study of Boxy/Peanut Bulges: Result

-For all our further analysis described in section \ref{sec:stellar_surface_density} and \ref{sec:effect_of_bpx_on_galaxy_evolution}, we have used only the galaxies having mass, disk radius and disk height less than $40 \times 10^{10} M_\odot$, 14kpc and 5kpc respectively.
-By using these limits, we were able to remove the relatively higher values in the data so that we could study the remaining data in a more detailed manner.
-These limits do not affect the correctness of the analysis because this includes nearly 98.8\% of the whole galaxies.
-Category-wise, we have more than 99\% of control sample and one-sided sample , nearly 98.3\% of both-sided and 97\% of strong both-sided inside this limit.
+For further analysis described in Section \ref{sec:stellar_surface_density} and \ref{sec:effect_of_bpx_on_galaxy_evolution}, we have used only the galaxies having stellar mass, disk radius and disk height less than $5 \times 10^{11} M_\odot$, 14~kpc, and 5~kpc, respectively.
+By using these limits, we remove relatively higher value outliers in the data.
+These limits do not affect the correctness of the analysis because the sample includes nearly 98.3\% of galaxies.
+Category-wise, we have nearly 99\% of control sample and one-sided sample, nearly 97.4\% of both-sided and 95.4\% of strong both-sided within this limit.